10 Common Camping Errors

 “I forgot the bug spray.”

-Forgetting an essential item can be horrible, and believe it or not is one of the most significant common camping errors anyone makes!
-Some of the worst things to forget on a camping trip are bug spray, toilet paper, tent pegs, first aid supplies, compass, matches or lighter, a tarp, rope, a knife, a flashlight, food supplies, pillows, and warm blankets/clothing.
+Forgetting an essential item can be horrible, and believe it or not, it is one of the most common camping errors anyone makes!
+Some of the worst things to forget on a camping trip are bug spray, toilet paper, tent pegs, first aid supplies, a compass, matches or lighters, a tarp, rope, a knife, a flashlight, food supplies, pillows, and warm blankets/clothing.

 “We arrived in paradise—but the campground is full.”